 Even if he’d never picked up a golf club Arnold Palmer was destined to be known, such were the multiplicity and variety of his achievements.
-This week, with what would have been Palmer’s 90th birthday on September 10, it is no exaggeration to call him a legend
+It is no exaggeration to call him a legend

 More than an understatement, it is woefully inaccurate to characterize Arnold Palmer simply as a man who hit drives and holed putts better than most.
 He was a giant of the game, certainly, but he also was a luminary businessman and pilot and so much more, a genuine visionary whose impeccable character, immense talents and solid work ethic saw him rise to become an American icon and one of the best global examples of the country’s promise and capabilities in the decades following World War II.
 Palmer wasn’t born with blue blood in his veins, but no one earned the right to be called The King more than him, and indeed he was just that to all who knew him or who saw him play.